 What Happened

-In March 2018, a single NordVPN server at a Finnish datacenter (Creanova Hosting Solutions) was accessed without authorization.
+Between January and March 2018, a single NordVPN server at a Finnish datacenter (Creanova Hosting Solutions) was accessed without authorization.
+The key intrusion occurred on March 5, 2018.

 What Was Exposed

-The attacker obtained three TLS keys (all were valid at the time of the breach and expired in October 2018).
+The attacker obtained three TLS keys and the OpenVPN CA key on that server (all valid at the time and expired in October 2018).
 However:

 - Decrypting VPN traffic was impossible (TLS keys and VPN encryption keys are separate)